rh-mobb/documentation/content/docs/aro/cert-manager/_index.md

 Once the certificate requests are complete, you should no longer see a browser security warning and you should have a valid SSL lock in your browser and no more warnings about SSL on cli.

-You may want to open an InPrivate/Private browser tab to visit the console/api so you can see the new SSL cert without having to expire your cache.
+You may want to open an InPrivate/Private browser tab to visit the console/api via the URLs you previously listed so you can see the new SSL cert without having to expire your cache.

 ## Delete Cluster